iMoonLab/DeepHypergraph/docs/source/index.rst

 It is a general framework that supports both low-order and high-order message passing like **from vertex to vertex**, **from vertex in one domain to vertex in another domain**, **from vertex to hyperedge**, **from hyperedge to vertex**, **from vertex set to vertex set**.

-It supports a wide variety of structures like low-order structures (simple graph, directed graph, bipartite graph, etc.), high-order structures (simple hypergraph, etc.).
+It supports a wide variety of structures like low-order structures (graph, directed graph, bipartite graph, etc.), high-order structures (hypergraph, etc.).
 Various spectral-based operations (like Laplacian-based smoothing) and spatial-based operations (like message psssing from domain to domain) are integrated inside different structures.
 It provides multiple common metrics for performance evaluation on different tasks.
 Many state-of-the-art models are implemented and can be easily used for research.
 We also provide various visualization tools for both low-order